THIS IS THE 2018 VERSION FOR SCHOOL YEAR 2018-2019

 - The basic daily schedule is here: https://rattlesnakepta.org/schedule/

-- The K day includes rest time in fall for all classrooms.
-Rest time in winter and spring is figured out per classroom, as needed with class dynamics.
+- The K day includes rest time in Fall for all classrooms.
+Rest time in Winter and Spring is figured out per classroom, as needed by class dynamics.
 Typically your teacher will permit a small blanket and a small soft toy, but this may vary depending on the classroom needs.

 - Kindergarten has three recesses per day: First Recess, Pre-Lunch Recess, and Second Recess.

 - Recess is held outdoors in nearly all weather.
 It is only held indoors in very specific hazardous weather conditions.
 Learn more here: https://rattlesnakepta.org/snow-and-weather-policies/

 - All kindergarten students’ families will be able to indicate how they are dismissed each day in a form from their teacher, to ensure they safely and correctly follow their schedule (i.e. if your child will do Campfire Monday – Thursday, and home on the bus on Fridays, you will indicate that in writing).

 - Changes to your child’s routine must always be communicated prior to 2:30pm (1:30 on Thursdays).